 As previously stated, there is scant information - just a couple of paragraphs in the Design & Access Statement - about how the applicants will achieve the standards required by CDP Policy 29 on Sustainable Design.
 Requirement (a) is about creating locally distinctive and sustainable communities; (b) is about adaptability; (c) is about net-zero carbon buildings, and (d) is about minimising the use of non-renewable and unsustainable resources.
 Then there are requirements on Places and Spaces, and on Buildings.
 The Reserved Matters application's Design and Access Statement devotes a half page to sustainability, failing to recognise never mind seek to meet the very specific requirements of Policy 29.
 Of the seventeen house designs proposed in the 'Barratt Energy and Sustainability Report' only two have EPC 'A' ratings; Miller Homes do not provide any information on EPC ratings.
 This is a grossly unsatisfactory approach to the climate crisis; the Trust believes that every new house design from now on should achieve EPC 'A' ratings.
 It also leaves the new residents having potentially to retrofit piping or radiators to install heat pumps - the proposal is mainly reliant on conventional gas - soon to be superseded.
-The proposals fail to deliver car charging, leaving this to the house purchasers to retro-install.
-Again, Durham and the new residents are being sold short.
+The proposals do not appear to mention electric car charging but this could be secured by condition.
+Overall, Durham and the new residents are being sold short.